amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Why is that wedge so large?
 Because the market still thinks "software using AI," not "AI using software."
 Buyers anchor on seat counts and feature lists; they do not price throughput under reliability SLAs.
 CFOs will happily pay for buttons, less so for fewer humans.
 Boards will applaud a demo; they will defer the messy process refactor that turns the demo into dependable throughput.

-The mispricing persists because the adoption path is hard: data plumbing, SOP redesign, change management, safety and audit, new operating habits.
-That is the J-curve of complementary investments.
-Most management teams will postpone it.
-Control investors don't have to.
+The mispricing persists because making AI actually work is messy: cleaning data, rewriting processes, managing change, building safety rails.
+Most management teams will postpone this pain forever.
+But if you own the company?
+You can force the transition.

-An AI-native Operator-PE exists to compel and stage that transition.
-It prices the pain into the model.
-It treats "compute becomes labor" as a capital formation strategy, not a product sales tactic.
+This new type of PE firm doesn't wait for adoption.
+They buy the company and install the automation themselves.
+They're not selling the future—they're building it inside portfolio companies.

 ## The Production Truth